ghc/ghc/docs/users_guide/glasgow_exts.rst

    :ref:`language-pragma`).

+Although not recommended, the deprecated :ghc-flag:`-fglasgow-exts` flag enables a large swath of the extensions supported by GHC at once.

+.. ghc-flag:: -fglasgow-exts

-The flag ``-fglasgow-exts`` ``-fglasgow-exts`` is equivalent to enabling the following extensions:
+    The flag ``-fglasgow-exts`` is equivalent to enabling the following extensions:

     .. include:: what_glasgow_exts_does.gen.rst

-Enabling these
-options is the *only* effect of ``-fglasgow-exts``.
+    Enabling these options is the *only* effect of ``-fglasgow-exts``.
 We are trying to move away from this portmanteau flag, and towards enabling features individually.

 .. _primitives: